 Support Is A Phone Call Away

 The resources on Vertava Health can help educate you on the type of addiction you may be facing and treatment options available in your area.
-Contact us and speak with someone today on how you can get started down a pathway of preparedness, support, and awareness to help you stay healthy and get help for your partner or friend.
+Call us today at 844-451-0263 and speak with someone on how you can get started down a pathway of preparedness, support, and awareness to help you stay healthy and get help for your partner or friend.